History of the Philippines (1898–1946): Japanese occupation and World War II (1941–1945)

 The Second Philippine Republic, under Jose P. Laurel, was established as a puppet state.
 From 1942 the Japanese occupation of the Philippines was opposed by large-scale underground guerrilla activity.
 The Hukbalahap, a communist guerilla movement formed by peasant farmers in Central Luzon, did most of the fighting.
 The Hukbalahap, also known as Huks, resisted invaders and punished the people who collaborated with the Japanese, but did not have a well-disciplined organization, and were later seen as a threat to the Manila government.
 Before MacArthur came back, the effectiveness of the guerilla movement had decimated Japanese control, limiting it to only 12 out of the 48 provinces.

+In April 1944, the discovery of the Koga papers by two fishermen of Carcar, Cebu from a crashed Japanese plane at sea led to MacArthur revising his plans in initiating the liberation of the Philippines, from a December landing in Sarangani Bay, Cotabato to an October landing in Leyte Gulf.

 In October 1944, MacArthur had gathered enough additional troops and supplies to begin the retaking of the Philippines, landing with Sergio Osmeña who had assumed the presidency after Quezon's death.
 The Philippine Constabulary went on active service under the Philippine Commonwealth Army on October 28, 1944, during liberation under the commonwealth regime.

 The largest naval battle in history, according to gross tonnage sunk, the Battle of Leyte Gulf, occurred when Allied forces began liberating the Philippines from the Japanese Empire.
 Battles on the islands entailed long fierce fighting and some of the Japanese continued to fight after the official surrender of the Empire of Japan on September 2, 1945.

 After their landing, Filipino and American forces also undertook measures to suppress the Huk movement, which was founded to fight the Japanese Occupation.
 The Filipino and American forces removed local Huk governments and imprisoned many high-ranking members of the Philippine Communist Party.
 While these incidents happened, there was still fighting against the Japanese forces and, despite the American and Philippine measures against the Huk, they still supported American and Filipino soldiers in the fight against the Japanese.